 About Coach’s Corner

 In the best of all worlds, clinical practice guidelines provide recommendations about diagnosis and treatment that are based on solid evidence from phase 3 clinical trials.
 In many cases, such evidence does not exist and recommendations are provided based on expert opinion.
 Even then, many questions pertinent to clinical care may be left out of guidelines.
-In Coach’s Corner, we aim to address some of these gaps by surveying the opinion of clinical experts from the TBP board of advisors in areas where there exists a gray zone.
+In Coach’s Corner, we aim to address some of these gaps by surveying the opinion of clinical experts in areas where there exists a gray zone.
 This exercise is not meant to provide definitive guidance for patient care, but rather is designed to highlight the importance of clinical experience and critical thinking in the decision making process.

 The opinions presented in this case were obtained in May 2022, and may be subject to change as new evidence emerges.